 The aim of the periodic exhibitions and the related cultural activities is to present the public with elements from the life and traditions of one of the smaller, but yet oldest Jewish communities in Greece, and also to explore its individual and collective contribution to the enrichment of the local urban and social transformations.

-The exhibitions are accompanied by a bilingual catalogue, as well as educational programmes specially designed for students.
+The exhibitions were accompanied by a bilingual catalogue, as well as educational programmes specially designed for students.

-The exhibitions will be hosted by the Jewish Museum of Greece from January 23 until January 14, 2018 (extended dates).
+The exhibitions were hosted by the Jewish Museum of Greece from January 23rd until January 14th, 2018 (extended dates).

 For more information and printed/photographic material you may contact the Jewish Museum of Greece at 39 Nikis St., 105 57 Athens, telephone: 210 – 32 25 582, e-mail: [email protected]– Working hours: Monday– Friday 09:00 – 14:30.